cloudfoundry/cf-acceptance-tests/PULL_REQUEST_TEMPLATE.md

 ### Please check all that apply for this PR:
-- [ ] introduces a new test --- are you sure everyone should be running this test?
+- [ ] introduces a new test --- Are you sure everyone should be running this test?
 - [ ] changes an existing test
 - [ ] requires an update to a CATs integration-config